Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettingsTermination.rst.txt

    - :literal:`terminationDependentVariable`

-      :literal:`boost::shared_ptr< SingleDependentVariableSaveSettings >` contains the dependent variable used for termination, in this example: :literal:`altitude_dependent_variable` as declared above.
+      :literal:`std::shared_ptr< SingleDependentVariableSaveSettings >` contains the dependent variable used for termination, in this example: :literal:`altitude_dependent_variable` as declared above.

    - :literal:`limitValue`